-Miller joins the Rice University staff from Diablo Valley College where he served as an assistant basketball coach and was responsible for strength and conditioning as well as nutrition for the team.
+Prior to joining the Rice University staff, Miller was at Diablo Valley College where he served as an assistant basketball coach and was responsible for strength and conditioning as well as nutrition for the team.
 Since the late 1970s, Miller has been involved in athletic training for a variety of motorsports teams and drivers.
-He has been apart of 18 motorsports world championships.
+He has been a part of 18 motorsports world championships.

 During Miller's tenure at Diablo Valley College (1997-2009), the Vikings won eight conference championships and had 16 student-athletes go on to play for NCAA Division I programs.